Semester Abroad Financial Information

 Payment for your study abroad program must be made in accordance with the University’s published schedule for payment of tuition, fees, and other charges.

 Students are billed Penn tuition and the study abroad fee regardless of their program.
-Costs for housing, dining, books, supplies, and transportation, etc. change based on the cost of living in your host city.
-Penn Abroad provides a budget sheet for every study abroad program, which can be found on PASSPORT under the Budget Sheets section in the “Finances” tab.
-The budget sheet estimates your total cost of attendance for your term abroad including tuition, the study abroad fee, lodging, meals, international travel, visa & entry requirement fees, local transportation, local insurance coverage, books, and supplies.
+Costs for housing, dining, books, supplies, and transportation, etc. change based on the cost of living in your host city and program duration.
+Penn Abroad provides a cost sheet for every study abroad program, which can be found on PASSPORT under the Cost Sheets section in the “Finances” tab.
+The cost sheet estimates your total cost of attendance for your term abroad including tuition, the study abroad fee, lodging, meals, international travel, visa & entry requirement fees, local transportation, local insurance coverage, books, and supplies.

-Understanding Your Penn Bill for Your Semester Abroad
+Understanding Your Penn Bill for Your Study Abroad Program

 Once you are registered for your term abroad, your Penn bill will be updated to include Penn tuition and the study abroad fee.
-Any additional billable expenses, which vary by program and are indicated on your budget sheet, may appear on your Penn bill at the start of your term abroad or may appear on your Penn bill several months later.
+Any additional billable expenses, which vary by program and are indicated on your cost sheet, may appear on your Penn bill at the start of your term abroad or may appear on your Penn bill after the start of your program.
 Be mindful to set aside funding for all expected expenses for your program, even if they are not on your Penn bill when the term begins.
-It is not uncommon for billable charges such as housing or meals to post to your Penn bill approximately 1-3 months after arrival to your host city.
+It is not uncommon for billable charges such as housing or meals to post to your Penn bill after the start of your program.

-The payment deadlines for your Penn bill during your semester abroad are the same as they are for when you are on Penn’s campus.
+The payment deadlines for your Penn bill during your semester abroad are the same as when you are on Penn’s campus.
 Reference the billing schedule posted by Student Registration & Financial Services for more information.

 Scholarship Opportunities